AdobeDocs/analytics-platform.en/help/data-ingestion/mobilesdk.md

 Next to behavior data, you can also capture profile attribute data from your mobile application (for example details of profiles subscribing to a newsletter).

-To capture this profile data, you would:
+To capture profile data, you would:

 - Create a schema based on the XDM Individual Profile class.